-- 1. In order to ensure that your vote by mail ballot will be counted, your statement should be completed and returned as soon as possible so that it can reach the elections official of the county in which your precinct is located no later than 5 p.m. on the eighth day after the election. - 2.
+- 1. In order to ensure that your vote by mail ballot will be counted, your statement should be completed and returned as soon as possible, but no later than 5 p.m. two days prior to the certification of the election. - 2.
 You must sign your name on the line above (Voter's Signature). - 3.
-Place the statement into a mailing envelope addressed to your local elections official.
+Place the statement into the postage-paid return envelope if it is included with these instructions.
+If a return envelope is not included with these instructions, use your own mailing envelope addressed to your local elections official.
 Mail, deliver, or have delivered the completed statement to the elections official.
-Be sure there is sufficient postage if mailed and that the address of the elections official is correct. - 4.
-If you do not wish to send the statement by mail or have it delivered, you may submit your completed statement by facsimile or email transmission to your local elections official, or submit your completed statement to a polling place within the county or a ballot dropoff box before the close of the polls on election day." - (3) An elections official shall include the unsigned ballot statement and instructions described in this subdivision on his or her Internet Web site, and shall provide the elections official's mailing address, email address, and facsimile transmission number on the Internet Web page containing the statement and instructions. - (f) A ballot shall not be removed from its identification envelope until the time for processing ballots.
-A ballot shall not be rejected for cause after the identification envelope has been opened.
+If you mail your completed statement using your own envelope, be sure there is sufficient postage and that the address of the elections official is correct. - 4.
+If you do not wish to send the statement by mail or have it delivered, you may submit your completed statement by facsimile or email transmission to your local elections official, or submit your completed statement to a polling place within the county or a ballot dropoff box before the close of the polls on election day."

+- (3) The notice and instructions shall be translated in all languages required in that county by Section 203 of the federal Voting Rights Act of 1965 (52 U.S.C.
+Sec.
+10503). - (4) An elections official shall include the unsigned ballot statement and instructions described in this subdivision on the elections official's internet website and shall provide the elections official's mailing address, email address, and facsimile transmission number on the internet web page containing the statement and instructions. - (f) A ballot shall not be removed from its identification envelope until the time for processing ballots.
+A ballot shall not be rejected for cause after the identification envelope has been opened. - (g) For purposes of this section, "certification of the election" means the date the particular elections official submits a certified statement of the results of the election to the governing body pursuant to Section 15372, even if that occurs before the deadline to submit the certified statement of the election results set forth in Section 15372. - (h) In comparing signatures pursuant to this section, including when using signature verification software or other technology, an elections official shall adhere to all applicable regulations promulgated by the Secretary of State.